medic/cht-docs/content/en/contribute/code/workflow.md

  - The test coverage (unit tests, e2e tests or integration tests) are finalized
  - The reviewers have approved the Pull Request
  - All code has been merged into the main branch and/or release branches and are ready for release
+ - The issue is added to the appropriate release milestone, which is the earliest semver version the change will be released in.
+This ensures it will be included in the release notes
  - Lastly, the issue status is updated to `Done`